 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such financings are consummated.
 After consummation of the equity financing, these costs are recorded in stockholders' deficit as a reduction of proceeds generated as a result of the offering.
 Should a planned equity financing be abandoned, the deferred offering costs would be expensed immediately as a charge to operating expenses in the condensed consolidated statement of operations.
-The Company recorded deferred offering costs, related to the IPO, of approximately \$2.0 million as of March 31, 2020.
-Upon closing the IPO in April 2020, deferred offering costs were derecognized and recorded against the IPO proceeds as a debit to additional paid-in capital.
+Upon closing the IPO in April 2020, deferred offering costs were reclassified to additional paid-in capital, representing a reduction in IPO proceeds.
+As of June 30, 2020 and December 31, 2019, the Company had deferred offering costs of \$0 and \$0.6 million, respectively.